 What is the Current Situation with Covid-19?

-The Alberta Government has prohibited gatherings of greater than 15 people to reduce the chance of spreading the coronavirus, and have stated that this restriction will likely continue through August.
-This will affect all weddings except the smallest.
-The headcount includes your photographer, videographer, officiant and any venue support staff.
+The Alberta Government has prohibited gatherings of greater than 50 people indoors and 100 people outdoors to reduce the chance of spreading the coronavirus, and have stated that this restriction will likely continue through August.
 There are additional restrictions relevant to your wedding which can be found here regarding mass gatherings.

 Reduce Your Wedding Size Instead of Postponing It

-According to the current recommendations from the Alberta Government, weddings where there are less than 15 present do not need to be postponed.
+According to the current recommendations from the Alberta Government, weddings where there are less than 50 present do not need to be postponed.
+You can have up to 100 in attendance if the event takes place outdoors.
 You may be able to reduce your guest count and do a live video stream on Zoom, Youtube or Facebook Live for all the guests that are unable to attend.
 There are additional restrictions which can be found here regarding mass gatherings.

 Elope Now and Have Your Reception in the Future